Image: Blessed Stanley Rother | CNS photo/Charlene Scott

 Blessed Stanley Rother's Story

-On May 25, 1963, Stanley Rother, a farmer's son from Okarche, Oklahoma, was ordained for his home diocese of Oklahoma City-Tulsa.
+On May 25, 1963, Stanley Francis Rother, a farmer's son from Okarche, Oklahoma, was ordained for his home diocese of Oklahoma City-Tulsa.
 Having flunked out of the area seminary due to his difficulty with Latin, Fr.
 Rother finally accepted an invitation to attend Mount St. Mary Seminary in Maryland, where he finished his studies and was approved for ordination.

 After serving in his local diocese for five years, Fr.
 Rother joined five priests, three religious sisters, and three laypersons to staff a Guatemalan mission in Santiago Atitlán serving the Tz'utujil people.
 The Oklahoma City diocese heard the call of Pope John XXIII to send missionaries to foreign lands, especially Central America.
 These twelve individuals felt the call, and with their bishop’s approval, left the comforts of the United States to live and work in Guatemala.